- SHOWA Medical University Hospital

 At any rate, it is important not to design our future as an extension of the present.
 We must first practice team-based medical care in a manner that is optimal for our patients.
 We must recognize that the best solutions today always have room for improvement, and should constantly seek specific solutions and ideas that are different, newer, or better than our previous ways.

-In the future, I hope that each individual working for Showa University Hospital will be able to celebrate the daily incremental improvements that we make together, congratulate each other as members of this united team, appreciate each other’s growth, be grateful for a sense of fulfilment each day, and achieve contentment ultimately.
+In the future, I hope that each individual working for SHOWA Medical University Hospital will be able to celebrate the daily incremental improvements that we make together, congratulate each other as members of this united team, appreciate each other’s growth, be grateful for a sense of fulfilment each day, and achieve contentment ultimately.

 Toward achieving this ideal, I will strive to manage our institution with sincerity and diligence.
 Thank you for your support in this journey together.